 There are a number of outstream ad providers which you can make to compete if you’ve the demand tags.
 A good solution would be to get the outstream demand tags from these providers, use your own custom outstream player (you can build an easy one using brid.tv) and can incorporate a header bidding auction to generate the maximum yield across these partners.
 Since prebid has started supporting native and video apart from display, this would be an interesting monetization opportunity for publishers.
 Some of the recommended outstream partners are outstream.com, Google ADX, Teads, Spotx, Freewheel, and others.

 Traffic arbitrage is a mix of art, science, and analytics.
 You need to constantly understand and optimize your campaigns to reach profitability.
 Once a campaign reaches profitability, you need to scale it as fast as you can.
 Optimize your campaigns in the media buying side and ensure the revenue is tracked across each network and channels in the media selling side so that you have a clear understanding on what type of audience and content is giving the highest return for every penny spent.
-Hope this listicle on 10 best ad networks for traffic arbitrage was helpful to you.
+Also, if you’re thinking of getting started with Amazon arbitrage, take a look at the list of recommended tools here.